preloader

 The result is that decisions get made on partial information.
 Marketing runs campaigns without knowing whether the product is actually available to the users they're acquiring.
 Pricing teams adjust rates without visibility into where searches are failing before price is even shown.
 Product teams optimise conversion without knowing how many drop-offs are caused by silent errors upstream rather than anything on the page.

-The leakage is real — it's just invisible.
+The conversion loss is real - it's just invisible.
 Until someone connects the data.

 How we approached this

-We built a unified funnel dataset by connecting the front-end interaction data, the underlying availability and pricing systems, and the booking outcomes into a single structured layer.
-That made it possible to see, for the first time, exactly where value was being lost at each step — and to stratify it by dimensions that actually mattered operationally: how far ahead the booking was, whether capacity was open or closed, whether pricing had been published, whether the search had returned results at all.
+We built a unified, instrumented conversion dataset by connecting the front-end interaction data, the underlying availability and pricing systems, and the booking outcomes into a single structured layer.
+That made it possible to see, for the first time, exactly where value was being lost at each step - and to stratify it by dimensions that actually mattered operationally: how far ahead the booking was, whether capacity was open or closed, whether pricing had been published, whether the search had returned results at all.

 What emerged was immediately actionable.
 A double-digit percentage of searches were failing not because of availability or pricing, but because of user input the system accepted silently without telling the user nothing would be found.
 Marketing was running acquisition spend against routes and windows where the product couldn't serve the resulting demand.
 Pricing and availability patterns that should have followed a clear strategy were visible for the first time in a structured review.